 Our specialists are committed to using the latest treatments, tests and techniques to support the nutritional needs of patients who have a wide variety of conditions.

 Feeding Evaluations and Therapy

-During feeding evaluations, a Gillette team assesses the child and his or her skills related to feeding.
+During feeding evaluations, a Gillette team assesses patients and their skills related to feeding.
 For example, some children have difficulty chewing or swallowing, aversions to certain food textures, and anxiety during mealtimes.

 We evaluate many factors, including the patient’s anatomy, behavior, diet and level of independence with feeding.
-In some cases, we recommend a video fluoroscopy (swallowing) study—a type of full motion X-ray that helps determine whether food and liquid moves safely from the mouth to the esophagus.
+In some cases, we recommend a videofluoroscopy (swallowing) study—a type of full motion X-ray that helps determine whether food and liquid move safely from the mouth to the esophagus.

 After a feeding evaluation, we might recommend feeding therapy sessions at Gillette.
 We often work with families to develop a home feeding program.
 We also might recommend better positioning to help a child eat and drink.

 Additional Nutrition and Feeding Services